Infinidat/infinidat-k8s-installer/README.md

 ```
 ./infinidat-k8s-installer -imagepath=<reponame/imagename:tag> -imagesecret= secretename
 ```
-secret is optional if your private repo doesnt required any authentication. creation of secret is expained here https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/
+secret is optional if your private repo doesnt required any authentication. creation of secret is expained [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 4. You can now create a StorageClass using installer with following parameters.
 Note: installer will help to create yaml for storage you need to create storage class using kubectl create or oc create commands